This blog was originally posted on August 27, 2020 and has been updated on October 8, 2020 to reflect new information.

 - Discuss the EIP with their clients

-- Determine if clients need to take action
+- Determine if clients need to take action to request their EIP

 - Support clients with what to expect and how to troubleshoot common issues